khulnasoft/khulnasoft/doc/dev/background-information/telemetry/architecture.md

 > WARNING: This is a guide intended for development reference.
 >
-> To learn more about telemetry export, refer to the [Sourcegraph adminstrator documentation on telemetry](../../../admin/telemetry/index.md).
+> To learn more about telemetry export, refer to the [Khulnasoft adminstrator documentation on telemetry](../../../admin/telemetry/index.md).

 This page outlines the architecture and components involved in Khulnasoft's new telemetry export system.